-The Gun Violence Prevention Movement Fueled Youth Engagement in the 2018 Election
+The Gun Violence Prevention Movement Fueled Youth Engagement in 2018

 February 14th marked the one-year anniversary of the tragic shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 In the aftermath of the shooting, members and supporters of the Parkland community—including student activists David Hogg, Emma González, Cameron Kasky, Sarah Chadwick, Jaclyn Corin, and Alex Wind—rallied together to fight for gun violence prevention.
 They founded Never Again MSD (NAMSD), which called for protests and demonstrations to lobby for anti-gun violence legislation and co-organized the March for Our Lives in Washington, D.C. along with numerous voter registration drives and get-out-the-vote efforts thereafter.